MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

     }
     ```

-1. Within the **FindModelAsync** method, add the following blocks of code to create a LINQ query, transform it into an iterator, iterator over the result set, and then return the single item in the result set:
+1. Within the **FindModelAsync** method, add the following blocks of code to create a LINQ query, transform it into an iterator, iterate over the result set, and then return the single item in the result set:

     ```
     var iterator = _container.GetItemLinqQueryable<Model>()